 The PSC Tracker will not accept a CSV file which contains errors.
 Such errors include: names in upper case, spaces before and/or after names, commas, brackets, student SRN numbers, misspelt column headings and so on.
 If a file is rejected, amendments to file data will need to be made or a new CSV file will need to be downloaded from ERN.
-Please see our instructions for downloading a CSV file from ERN.
+Please see our instructions:

-The PSC Tracker will auto-generate a receipt with basic registration stats upon finalising.
-These stats include; the school name and address, the current Principal, the '10wC Organisation login' username and password details, the selected PSC Challenge options (Race Around Australia or the 10 week Challenge), team/s and participant totals including staff and Student Ambassadors (where applicable).
+The PSC Tracker will auto-generate a receipt email with basic registration stats upon finalising.
+These stats include; the school name and address, the current Principal, the '10wC Organisation login' username and password details, the selected PSC Challenge options (staff and/or students), team/s and participant totals including staff and/or Student ambassadors.
 This will be sent to the PSC Facilitator's email.

-NOTE: The registration summary receipt is only a snapshot of the school's full registration details.
-For a more detailed breakdown of the school's PSC registration or to make edits, please login to the PSC Tracker and navigate the 'Organisation Admin landing page/tab'.
+NOTE: The registration summary receipt email is only a snapshot of the school's full registration details.
+For a more detailed breakdown of the school's PSC registration or to make edits, please login to the PSC Tracker and navigate the 'Organisation admin landing page/tab'.

 If you would like further confirmation or assistance with registration, please contact the PSC Team.

 A CSV file is just an excel document which is downloaded from ERN.
 Most school administration staff have almost daily experience working in ERN and will be able to assist facilitators in this step.